 Recently Nu Look CEO Patrick Fingles was interviewed on The Saturday Morning Update on WMAL with Rick Fowler to discuss many topics important to homeowners considering a roof replacement in the near future.
 Patrick and Rick discuss the effects of inflation on costs for consumers and current material availability issues homeowners need to consider.
 In addition, Patrick provides great advice for homeowners to navigate replacing their roofs with confidence.
 You can listen to the full interview or read the full transcript below.

 We’re joined by Patrick Fingles.
-He’s the CEO of New Look Home Design.
+He’s the CEO of Nu Look Home Design.
 Patrick is an expert in the field.
 Patrick, thanks for joining us.

 Thanks for having me, Rick.

-So we’re finally coming out of the pandemic.
+So, we’re finally coming out of the pandemic.
 Maybe people have been a little bit hesitant about having work done around the house because of the pandemic.
 And it is summertime, and that brings on a new set of issues.
-Torrential rains we had on Thursday in much of the metro area might have been a wake-up call for somebody if they’ve noticed a roof problem that reared its ugly head with all that rain.
+The torrential rains we had on Thursday in much of the metro area might have been a wake-up call for somebody if they’ve noticed a roof problem that reared its ugly head with all that rain.

 So you start to think about home improvements, and then, you’re listening to the news, and you hear about inflation and material shortages.
 Patrick, what does that mean when it comes to the consumer and the home improvement industry?